Mounted Rattlesnakes

 See our Mounted Texas Diamondback Rattlesnakes and our Mounted Prairie Rattlesnakes on NaturalExotics.com Please note that this website is a massive legacy site without a shopping cart.
 We are in the process of migrating to our e-commerce website at NaturalExotics.com |

 These are real mounted Prairie, Texas Western or Eastern diamondback rattlesnakes.
-The 34" to 38" long mounted rattlesnakes (598-M22) are about 9" tall and 6.5" wide.
+The 34" to 38" long mounted rattlesnake strikers (598-M22) are about 9" tall and 6.5" wide.
 One weighs approximately 4.1 oz.
-Our newer 30-38" style (598-M102C) are about 7" tall and 2" wide, with a base width of 5.25" and weighing 3.8 oz.
 The X-Small coiled rattlesnake is 4.5" long, 4" wide, and 2.5" tall.
 One weighs approximately 0.9 oz.
-The 39-43" mounted rattlesnakes are 9" tall, 2.5" wide with a base width of 7".
-The 44-47" are 10" tall, 2.25" wide with a base width of 6.5", and weighs 4.9 oz.
-The coiled mounted prairie rattlesnakes come in different sizes, but they average 4" to 6" in diameter.
+Our 30"-38" mounted rattlesnake strikers are approximately 7" or taller and 2" wide, with a base width of 5.25" and weighing 3.8 oz.
+The 39"-43" mounted rattlesnake strikers are approximately 7" or taller, 2.5" wide with a base width of 7".
+One weighs approximately 4.9 oz.
+The 44"-47" mounted rattlesnake strikers are approximately 9" or taller, 2.25" wide with a base width of 6.5".
+One weighs approximately 6 ounces.
+The strikers are measured from the tip of the nose to the end of the rattle.
+The coiled mounted prairie rattlesnakes come in different sizes.
 Please note that the coiling of the snake will differ from one to another.
-We measured one to be 4.25" long and 4.25" wide, weighing 21 grams.
+Our Gxx codes denote individual mounts.
+If you would like to order a specific one, please go to our Gallery to pick the exact one shown.

 Genus and species of Prairie rattlesnakes: Crotalus viridis.
 Wild.
 R-1282-M101-Gxx are Prairie Rattlesnakes.
 R-598-M102C, R-598-M102D and R-598-M102E are Texas Western Diamondback rattlesnakes.
 R-598-M22 and R-598-M59R are Texas Western or Eastern Diamondback rattlesnakes.Not for export outside of the United States.
 None of our rattlesnakes products come from California or Oregon.
 These rattlesnakes are not endangered and are not subject to CITES controls.
 Product of the USA |